AntSwordProject/doc/en/plugins/load_plugin.md

 Press `Shift` or `Ctrl`(`command` under OSX) and select the shell you want to load plugins.
 Then 「`right click`」 and select the plugins you want to load.

-Notice: Please make sure that the plugins itself support bening called batching, and the current shell has same type of plugins.
+Notice: Please make sure that the plugins itself support being called batching, and the current shell has same type of plugins.

 #### Results of Be Loaded